gear-foundation/gear-wiki/docs/examples/NFTs/nft-marketplace/nft-application.md

     }
     ```

-8. Let's also add the image preview for the uploaded image:
+8. Add the image preview for the uploaded image:

     ```typescript
     ...